What Are Trans Fats and Why Are They So Bad?

 How to Avoid Trans Fats

-Many of the traditional trans fat-filled foods, like margarine, reformulated their recipes and no longer contain them.
-But be vigilant, advises Haynes: “Since your label may read ‘0 trans fats’ but still may contain them, always look at the ingredients list.
-If you read an ingredients label and see any type of hydrogenated vegetable oil or partially hydrogenated vegetable oil, that’s a red flag that trans fats are in that food.”
+Many traditional trans-fat-filled foods, like margarine, reformulated their recipes and no longer contain them.
+But be vigilant, advises Maguire: “Since your label may read ‘0 trans fats’ but still may contain them, always look at the ingredients list.
+If you see any type of hydrogenated vegetable oil, that’s a red flag that trans fats are in that food.”